 How to store blueberry muffins

 Blueberry muffins are best eaten fresh out of the oven (is there ANYTHING better than a warm blueberry muffin?
 NO).
 Because the batter is so easy to make, you can whip up these easy blueberry muffins and bake them off right when you want them.
-That being said, if you don’t eat your way through all these muffins in one sitting, they’ll keep well at room temperature in a sealed container for up to 2 days or in the fridge for a week!
+That being said, if you don’t eat your way through all these muffins in one sitting, they’ll keep well at room temperature in a sealed container for up to 2 days or in the refrigerator for a week!

 Our favorite way to warm up a day old blueberry muffin is grilled with butter to prevent the muffins from getting soggy.